Recertification Requirements

 Confirmation of ongoing education with employees regarding environmental policies/practices.

-You may provide a short write-up explaining what you do or provide copies of materials that you have distributed to your employees.
+A short write-up explaining what you do, or provide copies of materials/messages distributed to your employees.

 Updated environmental plan that includes goals for the next two years.

-Continued Improvement – Showcase one improvement or educational campaign your organization has completed or is in the process of completing, over the past two years.
-You may arrange a site visit, submit a short video, or send in a write-up with photos of your improvement.
+Continued Improvement – Showcase one improvement or educational campaign your organization has completed or is in the process of completing over the past two years.
+You may arrange a site visit, submit a short video, or send a write-up with photos of your improvement.

 Complete the point system spreadsheet.

-A green ribbon cutting was held on Tuesday, February 1st to welcome Clarksville High School (CHS) to the Green Certification Program.
-CHS becomes the first high school in the Clarksville-Montgomery County School System (CMCSS) to complete the Program.
+Clarksville High School (CHS) is the first high school in the Clarksville-Montgomery County School System (CMCSS) to complete the Program.

 The Certification efforts were led by Zander Daigle, a junior at CHS, and Melissa Nolan, CHS’ AP Environmental teacher.
 In the fall of 2021, Mr. Daigle, with oversight by Ms. Nolan, created the CHS Environmental Club, the first club of its kind in CMCSS.
 The Club now has 74 students who participate in meetings and events such as community clean-ups.

-During the ceremony, Mr. Daigle gave a short speech and said “Whenever I first took it upon myself to found the first-ever environment club for CHS, I did not realize that a small high school club would be able to accomplish so much in our first few months of existence.
-I symbolize this ribbon-cutting ceremony to serve as inspiration to the younger generation not only surrounding me but in the entire Clarksville-Montgomery County area.
-I hope that my actions will serve as inspiration; and that even one student in a large high school can make such an immense change.
-I hope that this change has a domino effect to ensure the future generations with a safe environment to live in.”
+During the ceremony, Mr. Daigle gave a short speech and said, “Whenever I first took it upon myself to found the first-ever environment club for CHS, I did not realize that a small high school club would be able to accomplish so much in our first few months of existence.
+I dedicate this ribbon-cutting ceremony to serve as an inspiration to the younger generation, not only those surrounding me but also to the entire Clarksville-Montgomery County area.
+I hope that my actions will serve as inspiration and that even one student in a large high school can make such an immense change.
+I hope that this change has a domino effect to ensure future generations have a safe environment to live in.”

 The green ribbon cutting ceremony was also attended by: Montgomery County Mayor Jim Durrett; Interim Director of CMCSS Dr. Angela Huff; Chief Operating Officer of CMCSS Norm Brumblay; CHS Principal Bryan Feldman; Green Certification Program Manager Carlye Sommers; Green Certification Board Members Bill Harpel, Rose Melton and Sierra Allison; and Officers of the CHS Environmental Club Avery Dueker, Maia Skinner, Lydia Lewis, Betty Kilfe, Karmina Sidhom and Carly Surgeon.